 Protect your Chicago area property and its occupants with professional chimney liner repair or replacement by Capital Chimney Corp.
-If your chimney liner is damage, it can create health risks, increased fire risks and damage to your property the longer it goes unaddressed.
+If your chimney flue liner is damaged, it can create health risks, increased fire risks, and damage to your property the longer it goes unaddressed.

 A chimney liner, or flue liner, basically forms a barrier between what’s coming out of your firebox, furnace or stove, and the actual structural components of this passageway.
 This barrier can be made of fire-clay flue tile, stainless steel, or aluminum, depending on the type of system it’s venting.
 The inner layer runs through the inside of a chimney and contains all the products of combustion until they exit the home.
 It must be maintained or smoke, heat, and CO will enter the airspace of your chimney and walls causing serious safety concerns, including carbon monoxide poisoning and fire beyond the designated fire walls.